taky-kongo/alx-low_level_programming/README.md

 	* How to use arguments passed to your program
 	* What are two prototypes of main that you know of, and in which case do you use one or the other
 	* How to use __attribute__((unused)) or (void) to compile functions with unused variables or parameters

+0x0B-malloc_free: In this project, we see:

+	* What is the difference between automatic and dynamic allocation
+	* What is malloc and free and how to use them
+	* Why and when use malloc
+	* How to use valgrind to check for memory leak